HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Now if we run our app we can see how the colors are applied as we defined them in the theme.

 # 5. Widgets and default attributes.
-One of the main advantages of using theming is how they work with the widgets.
+One of the main advantages of using theming is how easy they work with widgets.

 You might be tempted to create a style for the buttons with your `attr/colorPrimary` and `attr/colorOnPrimary`.
 You don't need that.
 ```xml